Reino-p/projectrepo/README.md

 🟡 Login page [Role based login for Admin/Customer] (starting page)

-🟡 Admin page (Where we few the order from the client)
+🟡 Admin page (Where we view the order from the client)

 🟡 Customer page (Where the client can make their order)